A bowl of freshly made kimchiA bowl of freshly made kimchi

 If you notice any mold or off-putting smells coming from your kimchi, it’s best to discard it and start over.
 Proper hygiene and cleanliness during the fermentation process can help prevent the growth of harmful bacteria.
 Always use clean utensils and wash your hands thoroughly before handling the kimchi or the jar.

-See also How to make paella from Spain?
+See also How to make gyoza from Japan?

 Common mistakes to avoid when making kimchi